lambdaclass/cairo-by-example/content/en/examples/hello-world.md

 }
 ```

-now, run the tests with `cairo-run hello_world.cairo`.
+now, run the tests with `cairo-run --single-file hello_world.cairo`.
 Running this will yield:

 <!-- !test out hello_world -->
 ```bash